Primitives

 subdomain-not-found

-This error indicates you are sending a request to a Relay (e.g my-api-com.relay.evervault.com) which doesn't exist.
+This error indicates you are sending a request to a Relay (e.g my-api-com.relay.evervault.app) which doesn't exist.
 Ensure you have entered the Relay subdomain correctly.
 Also, ensure you have configured your Relay correctly by following our Relay documentation.

 If you are still having issues, please contact support.